 Daily metering service charges

-The charges (excluding GST) for 2017-18 will be applied based on the number of tariffs; the costs are outlined below.
+The charges for the current financial year are outlined below.
+They will be applied based on the number of tariffs.

 For further Meter Installation Services prices please refer to our latest Updated Network Tariff Tables (Excel) on our Pricing publications webpage.

 Meter installation charges

 From 1 July 2017 National Electricity Rules requires you to pay a specific upfront charge for the installation of meters - that includes new connections, additions and alterations.
 Previously these costs were shared between all South East Queenslander's through their electricity charges.

-The most commonly used meters for homes in Queensland have been Type 6 meters, however through Power of Choice reforms these will be replaced over time with Type 4 digital meters.
+The most commonly used meters for homes in Queensland have been Type 6 meters, however through the Power of Choice reforms these will be replaced over time with Type 4 digital meters.

 The changes also mean that you must now contact your electricity retailer for meter installations and replacements, as we'll no longer do this work.

 You will be charged meter installation or replacement costs by your electricity retailer.